How To Tip In Croatia: My Insider Tips As A Local

 Sarah-Jane has lived in Croatia for 10+ years.
 SJ, as she is known, has been traveling the Balkans & beyond since 2000.
 She now shares her passion for traveling with her husband & kids.

-When visiting any country in the world where tipping is much more common than anywhere else, it can be a drama when it comes to bill time; it’s awkward, to say the least!
+When visiting any country where tipping is much more common than in the US, asking for the bill can be drama—it can be uncomfortable, to say the least!

-The best rule of thumb to use here is that if you feel you experienced outstanding service and staff who were friendly and attentive, then, by all means, go ahead and leave a few extra euros.
+The standard rule of thumb to use here is that if you feel you experienced outstanding service and staff who were friendly and gave you attentive service, then, by all means, go ahead and leave a few extra euros – NOT KUNA; we no longer use kn and now use the euro.

-It’s worth remembering that servers in restaurants and cafes don’t earn so much, and although they do not expect you to leave a tip, every little does help.
+It’s worth remembering that servers at your local konoba, restaurants, and cafes are on low incomes.
+Although they do not expect you to leave a tip, every little bit does help.

 So, you want to show your appreciation, but how much of a tip do you leave?